ayus1234/Neural-Style-Transfer/README.md

 - The process may take several minutes depending on your hardware
 - For best results, use images of similar sizes
 - Higher resolution images will require more memory and processing time

 - Supported image formats: JPG, PNG, BMP

+## License
+This project is licensed under the MIT License.
+See the LICENSE file for details.